 |Average First-Year Financial Aid Package||$24,798|

-Let's take a look at to get a better idea of what UC Santa Barbara offers and if it sounds like the right college for you.
+Let's take a closer look at these factors to get a better view of what UC Santa Barbara offers and if it could be a good fit for you.

 Retention refers to the number of students that stay enrolled at a school over time.
 It gauges how satisfied students are with their school experience, and if they have the support necessary to succeed in college.

 An endowment is the total value of a school's investments, donations, and assets.
 Endowment is not necessarily an indicator of the quality of a school, but it can give you a sense of how much money a college can afford to invest in expanding programs, improving facilities, and support students.

-In 2020, students graduated with an average of $19,034 in student loans for each student with debt.
+Students in the class of 2022 who had taken out student loans graduated with an average of $18,508 of debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 The 2023-2024 FAFSA Opened on October 1st, 2022